marka2114/test/week00/docker_running_ipynb.md

 First, you should definitely go though the [10-minute Docker tutorial](https://www.docker.com/tryit/).
 If you are not familiar with the command prompt, don't worry; we will learn the Unix command line interface (CLI) in the following weeks.
 Just type the commands exactly as shown in the following sections and make sure that you get the expected results.

 I also highly encourage you to go through the [Docker User Guide](https://docs.docker.com/userguide/) tolearn more about Docker.
-In the following sections, we will install a Docker container image that is specifically built for INFO 490, and make sure that your machine can run an IPython notebook server.
+In the following sections, we will install a Docker container image that is specifically built for this course, and make sure that your machine can run an IPython notebook server.

-### INFO 490 Container
+### PDS Container

 If you are using Boot2Docker, it will log you in automatically so you can start using Docker right away, and you will see the following command prompt: